jim-lake/sparse-clone/README.md

 the tool is working as advertised.

 Note: The sparse block size on APFS is 16KB, so if your file doesn't have at least an (aligned!)
-0's segment of at least 16KB no savings will be made.
+0's segment of at least 16KB to save space.
 APFS also has a minimum of 2000 blocks (32MB) for a sparse file, so operations on files smaller than that will not result in any savings.